porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 1 Nephi 15

 > 13 And now, the thing which our father meaneth concerning the grafting in of the natural branches through the fulness of the Gentiles, is, that in the latter days, when our seed shall have dwindled in unbelief, yea, for the space of many years, and many generations after the Messiah shall be manifested in body unto the children of men, then shall the fulness of the gospel of the Messiah come unto the Gentiles, and from the Gentiles unto the remnant of our seed—

+2 Nephi 10

+> 2 For behold, the promises which we have obtained are promises unto us according to the flesh; wherefore, as it has been shown unto me that many of our children shall perish in the flesh because of unbelief, nevertheless, God will be merciful unto many; and our children shall be restored, that they may come to that which will give them the true knowledge of their Redeemer.

 And so we see that our infinitely loving Heavenly Father has not forgotten his children.
 He has again revealed to all the children of men that Jesus Christ came to earth to atone for the sins of all men, that those who believe on His name will have eternal life.
 Through Joseph Smith, the Lord restored His Church, priesthood, and the plain and precious truths of the gospel.
 I am grateful for the infinite love and mercy of God for sending his son, Jesus Christ to atone for our sins, and restore the truth and light of the gospel once again in our day.
 I also testify that President Nelson and the apostles are true apostles of the Lord.
 The words of President Nelson are true that, "no matter what questions or problems we have, the answer is always found in the life and teachings of Jesus Christ."
 I say these things in the name of Jesus Christ, amen.